zuccha/smw-code/patches/customize_status_bar/README.md

    used in front of the lives counter.
 4. Replace the last part of the "TIME" text (`$3F`) with a star that can be used in front of the bonus stars counter.
+5. Replace the corner of the item box (`$3A`) with a checkmark that can be used to mark when all dragon coins have been collected.

 **Using the modified version is entirely optional.**